yuriy-chumak/ol/README.md

 ### BUILD REQUIREMENTS

-You should have GCC 3.2+ (with gcc-multilib) or CLANG 3.5+ installed.
+You should have GCC 3.2+ (with gcc-multilib and binutils) or CLANG 3.5+ installed.

 MacOS users should have xcode-tools installed.

-Windows support requires MinGW installed (with GCC).
+Windows support requires MinGW installed.
 Wine cross-compilation is also supported.

 WebAssembly binary compilation requires Emscripten 1.37.40+.